Orchestral jazz: Duke Ellington

 As jazz and popular music evolved in tandem, the genres moved from separate spheres and became more closely linked with popularization of swing music.
-Big bands ushered in the swing era that began in the early thirties, signifying the culmination of commercial jazz that was heavily orchestrated.
+Big bands ushered in the swing era that began in the early 1930s, signifying the culmination of commercial jazz that was heavily orchestrated.
 This variety of jazz was much more commercially digestible than ever before, since it was intended to make its listeners dance.

 However, this popularization of jazz was not a phenomenon to its dilution or disadvantage.
-Indeed, the big band of the twenties and thirties provided the necessary outlets for the realization of the legacies of both Whiteman and Henderson.
+Indeed, the big band of the 1920s and 1930s provided the necessary outlets for the realization of the legacies of both Whiteman and Henderson.
 This was probably best epitomized in the career of the most prolific composer of jazz, Duke Ellington.
 Widely known for his prodigious musical sense, Ellington's composing career began at the age of 14.
 He would go on to compose a tremendous variety of music, be captured on thousands of recordings, and perform for nearly five decades.

 The subtleties of Ellington's composition make for a musical art that was at once thoughtful and complicated, as well as listenable and enjoyable.
-Ellington's contributions to jazz are innumerable, and yet, as indicated by the fame he gained in the mid-twenties, the genre is most indebted to him for elevating orchestral jazz to its pinnacle.
+Ellington's contributions to jazz are innumerable, and yet, as indicated by the fame he gained in the mid-1920s, the genre is most indebted to him for elevating orchestral jazz to its pinnacle.
 No other artist was quite as able as Ellington to utilize jazz elements, though Henderson and Redman had attempted, quite so seamlessly with a large orchestra.
 Many of Ellington's compositions were written for specific members of his band, highlighting their individual talents and relying on their input to cultivate his sound.
 His orchestra would feature players such as Johnny Hodges, Ben Webster, Jimmy Blanton, Juan Tizol, Cootie Williams, Harry Carney, and would also see witness to a nearly thirty-year collaboration with composer-arranger-pianist Billy Strayhorn.
 Ellington's career, ultimately, is commonly cited as the culmination of jazz's golden era, so called the jazz age and the swing era.